Kotlin/KEEP/proposals/collection-literals.md

 ```

 We want to make the overload resolution work for such examples.
-We have conducted an analysis to see what kinds of overloads are out there [KT-71574](https://youtrack.jetbrains.com/issue/KT-71574). (private link)
+We have conducted an analysis to see what kinds of overloads are out there [KT-71574](https://youtrack.jetbrains.com/issue/KT-71574) (private link).
-In short, there are all kinds of overloads, there are `List<Int>` vs `Set<Int>` kinds of overloads, there are `List<String>` vs `List<Path>` kinds of overloads, and even `List<Int>` vs `Set<Double>`.
+In short, there are all kinds of overloads.
+The restrictions and the overload resolution algorithm suggested further will help us to make the resolution algorithm distinguish `List<Int>` vs `List<Double>` kinds of overloads.

 > [!NOTE]
 > When we say `List` vs `Set` kinds of overloads we mean all sorts of overloads where the "outer" type is different.
 > When we say `List<Int>` vs `List<Double>` kinds of overloads we mean all sorts of overloads where the "inner" type is different.

--   `List<Int>` vs `Set<Int>` typically emerges when when one of the overloads is the "main" overload, and another one is just a convenience overload that delegates to the "main" overload.
+-   `List<Int>` vs `Set<Int>` typically emerges when one of the overloads is the "main" overload, and another one is just a convenience overload that delegates to the "main" overload.
+    Such overloads won't be supported because it's generally unknown which of the overloads is the "main" overload,
+    and because collection literal syntax doesn't make it possible to syntactically distinguish `List` vs `Set`.
+    But if we ever change our mind, [it's possible to support `List` vs `Set` kind of overloads](#theoretical-possibility-to-support-List-vs-Set-overloads-in-the-future) in the language in backwards compatible way in the future.
--   `List<Int>` vs `List<Double>` is self explanatory. (for example, consider the `sum` example above)
+-   `List<Int>` vs `List<Double>` is self explanatory (for example, consider the `sum` example above).
+    Such overloads should be and will be supported.
 -   `List<Int>` vs `Set<Double>`.
+Both "inner" and "outer" types are different.
     This pattern is less clear and generally much more rare.
     The pattern may emerge accidentially, when different overloads come from different packages.
-    Or when users don't know about `@JvmName`, so they use different types to circumvent `CONFLICTING_JVM_DECLARATIONS`.
+    Or when users don't know about `@JvmName`, so they use different "outer" types to circumvent `CONFLICTING_JVM_DECLARATIONS`.
-    We don't target to support it, but as you will see it will be supported just because of the general approach that we are taking.
+    This pattern will be supported just because of the general approach we are taking that distinguishes "inner" types.

-The restrictions and the overload resolution algorithm suggested further will help us to make the resolution algorithm distinguish `List<Int>` vs `List<Double>` overloads.
-`List<Int>` vs `Set<Int>` won't be supported because it's generally unknown which of the overloads is the "main" overload,
-and because collection literal syntax doesn't make it possible to syntactically distinguish `List` vs `Set`.
-But if we ever change our mind, [it's possible to support `List` vs `Set` kind of overloads](#todo) in the language in backwards compatible way in the future.
+Baseline:
+1. If variable `s` is inlined in the following example `val s: Type = _.of(expr1, expr2); outerCall(s)` the worst that is allowed to happen is for code to turn into red.
+    The resolved overload neither for `outerCall`, nor for `_.of` is allowed to change.

 ### Operator function restrictions

+**Definition.**
+_Overloading group_ is a set of overloads located in one file or classifier.

 The restrictions:
 1. In the _overloading group_, one and only one `of` overload must have single `vararg` parameter.
 2. All `of` overloads must have the return type equal by `ClassId` to the type in whom _static scope_ the overload is declared in.
-3. All `of` overloads must be either extension on `Companion`, be declared inside the companion and have zero extension receivers, or be a static function declared in Java.
+3. All `of` overloads must be either top-level extension on `Companion`, be declared as companion object members and have zero extension receivers, or be a static function declared in Java.
 4. All `of` overloads must have zero context parameters.

-If the `of` function is marked with the `operator` keyword, then the compiler should check and enforce all the restrictions
+If the `of` function is marked with the `operator` keyword, then the compiler should check and enforce all the restrictions.
+All `of` overloads must be marked with `operator` keyword,
-(except for Java, because Kotlin compiler cannot issue diagnostics in Java code).
+except for Java, because Kotlin compiler cannot issue diagnostics in Java code.

 ```kotlin
 // Examples of valid declarations